My view from the U.S.-Mexico border

 Rossy, Bethany’s Lead Case Manager for Unaccompanied Children.
 Bethany actively works to keep unaccompanied children safe in temporary foster homes providing access to education, medical care, and more.

-Content and image were provided by Bethany Christian Services.
+Content provided by Bethany Christian Services.
 Original post can be found here.